 Grab a notebook and pen, one of these texts, and save a link to this blog to get monthly updates on how to engage with each of these steps.
 Look for the next one coming your way next week!

 Have you felt hopeless about those sexual behaviors that you just can’t seem to stop, no matter how hard you try?
 Are you constantly telling yourself it’s not a big deal, just to be faced with another pregnancy scare or getting caught in your lies?
-At Restored Hope, we offer counseling sessions focused on achieving healing and freedom from compulsive behaviors of sex and love addiction.
-Give us a call at our Novi or Ann Arbor therapy offices at 734.656.8191 or fill out or form to schedule a free phone consultation
+At Restored Hope, I offer counseling sessions focused on achieving healing and freedom from compulsive behaviors of sex and love addiction.
+Give me a call at my Ann Arbor therapy office at 734.656.8191 or fill out or form to schedule a free phone consultation